How a speeding ticket impacts your insurance in Georgia

 *Premiums are average annual full coverage premiums for 40-year-olds

-Don’t forget to look at other important factors when shopping for the best coverage.
+Price is only one of many factors to consider when shopping for an insurance policy that meets all your needs.
 Research online as well as through discussion with agents to understand companies’ financial ratings and ability to pay claims, customer reviews, coverage options and available discounts.

 Look for discounts

 Before shopping coverage, make sure you have taken advantage of all of the discounts that your current carrier offers.
 For example, auto insurance companies which also provide homeowners coverage will often offer a “bundling” discount if you cover both your home and auto with that carrier.
-There are many others based upon your age, type of vehicle and overall driving history.
+The best car insurance discounts are ones that are simple to qualify for and most discounts are typically based upon your age, type of vehicle and overall driving history.

 Modify existing coverages